All Episodes

 You've got Bill Clinton.

-You've got the uh Reverend Zax.
+You've got the Reverend Zach.

-and you have Teddy Kennedy.
+And you have Teddy Kennedy.

 And those are just the known culprits.